NicholasMurray/javascript-accessibility-podcast/README.md

   - I've have worked in the public sector, banking sector, insurance sector, a web development shop and a start up.
   - Now in Allstate I am in the FEE engineering team working with a development team om one of Alstates largest web property that has a very substantial userbase
   * Gareth
-  - uni, ad agency, allstate
+  - #### I worked for an ad-agency in Belfast as a Front-End Developer for my placement year of University.
+When I gratudated I then returned there for a few years before moving to Allstate last August.
-  - part of FEE team working on one of the companies largest and most used products.
+  - #### In Allstate I am part of the Front-End Engineering team working alonside Nicholas on one of the largest and most used products the company produces.
 3. When people talk about ‘Web Accessibility’ what exactly do they mean?
   * Nicholas
   - Web accessibility is the inclusive practice of ensuring there are no barriers that prevent interaction with, or access to, websites on the World Wide Web by people with physical disabilities, situational disabilities, and socio-economic restrictions on bandwidth and speed.
 When sites are correctly designed, developed and edited, generally all users have equal access to information and functionality.